cisagov/cset/.github/ISSUE_TEMPLATE/feature.md

 ## Pitch

-Why does this feature belong in the CSET?
+Why does this feature belong in CSET?